postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 > For example, your team could have a shared API key and individual API keys—you could do more experimental development work locally using your personal key, but use the shared key for team collaboration.
 Similarly, you could have a variable that represents exploratory work you're doing locally but are not ready to share with the team—you can later choose to persist the local data so that others on your team can also access it.

 When you create or edit a variable, you can enter both an initial and a current value.
-You can choose to leave the current value empty, in which case it will default to the initial value.
+When you create a new variable in the UI, if you leave the current value empty, it will auto-fill with the initial value.
 If you specify a current value, it will be local only to your instance—the __Persist__ option lets you push your current value to the shared data, updating the initial value to match the current value.

 > You can only edit the initial value of an environment variable if you have edit access to the environment itself.
 Without edit access to the environment, you can only edit the current value and your edit will not be visible to anyone sharing your [workspace](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).